 - Tend to all of your chores and to do things before your surgery so you don’t have to worry about taking care of things early during your recuperation.
 You are not allowed to engage in heavy lifting for several weeks after surgery.
 This means if you should make arrangements for someone to help you with your heavy lifting chores for two weeks after surgery.

 - Have your hair cut, pay your bills, and take your dog to the vet before your planned day of surgery!

 - If you an avid tanner, don’t tan your chest for two week before, and six weeks after, your surgery.
-Any sun or tan burn of your chest skin can potentially increase the risk of having permanent scarring.
+Any sun or tan burn of your chest skin can potentially increase the risk of having scarring.

 - If you routinely have your chest hair removed, avoid doing this for two weeks prior and six weeks after surgery.

 - Rent your favorite movies, and leave easily prepared foods and snacks in areas where you will not have to lift or reach.

 - Place all of the medications, tissues, reading materials, water bottles on one table, within easy reach.